A Trainee Real Property Appraiser’s scope of practice is as defined in Minnesota Statute §82B.093.

 A Certified Residential Real Property Appraiser licensee may perform appraisals for federally related transactions.

 You may go to any local police station or similar facility with manual fingerprinting capability to have your fingerprints taken manually.
 The facility will charge a processing fee.
-After your fingerprints are taken, the fingerprint card will be given back to you in a sealed envelope.
+After your fingerprints are taken, the fingerprint card will be given back to you.
 Do not fold it.
-Put it into another envelope along with a fully completed “Resident Insurance Producer/Insurance Adjuster/Real Estate Appraiser License Background Check Consent Form” and a check for $33.25 made out to “Minnesota Department of Commerce” and mail it to:
+Mail it along with a fully completed “Resident Insurance Producer/Insurance Adjuster/Real Estate Appraiser License Background Check Consent Form” and a check for $33.25 made out to “Minnesota Department of Commerce” to:

 Administration Division